AWS CloudShell gives command-line access to the cloud from the web browser

 Powered by Amazon’s in-house Linux distro for servers, Amazon Linux 2, CloudShell is a full-featured shell environment that you can access from within the web browser to tweak your AWS cloud services using the command line (CLI).

-With the launch of CloudShell, Amazon joins Microsoft and Google who already have similar browser-based shell environments for their loud offerings.
+With the launch of CloudShell, Amazon joins Microsoft and Google who already have similar browser-based shell environments for their cloud offerings.

 - Check our collection of the best Linux distros